 Recognizing and embracing workforce differences

-Speaking as a Baby Boomer and with more than 30 years in the industry, I’ve seen how each generation has developed communication preferences, and how succeeding generations are quick to adopt the ‘latest and greatest’ technologies.
-These changes are generally positive and at times disruptive as they introduce an entirely new dynamic and challenges for employers.
+Speaking as a Baby Boomer and with more than 30 years in the industry, I’ve seen how each generation has developed communication preferences, and how succeeding generations are quick to adopt the latest technologies.
+These changes are generally positive but can be disruptive as they introduce an entirely new dynamic and challenges for employers.
 Anywhere, anytime, anyhow communications have become the norm.
-Connectivity must be effortless, ubiquitous and facilitate the easy exchange of communication and ideas.
+Connectivity must be effortless, ubiquitous and enable the easy exchange of ideas.

 Adapting to new environments are more important than ever

-The adage of “the only thing constant is change” has never been truer than in today’s digital age.
-Change is happening faster, increasingly hard to predict, and is forcing a dramatic re-thinking of the relationship between people and technology.
-Do we resist change and risk being left behind in the trash heap of obsolete thinking and technologies?
+The adage of “the only thing constant is change” has never been truer.
+We have been forced to dramatically re-think the relationship between people and technology.
+Are we at risk of being left behind in the trash heap of obsolete thinking and technologies?
 Or, do we adapt and embrace the change, channeling the resulting new technologies to our advantage?

 It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is the most adaptable to change. — Unknown

 Adaptability is the key to survival in this technology-driven world.
 It enables us to focus on new circumstances and stay current while facilitating professional and personal growth.
 Combined with insight and keeping a fresh perspective, being adaptive allows us to manage the change before or as it happens.

 What does this mean for IT leaders?

 When the pandemic hit, IT leaders reacted quickly—acquiring large amounts of hardware, software, bandwidth and collaboration services to meet the sudden need for remote working solutions.